 Replying to negative online reviews is important because:

 - A negative review is an opportunity to impress and address a dissatisfied customer’s issue, preventing them from taking it elsewhere.
+Address their bad experience right away.

 Having understood the importance of replying to online reviews, the wit is in what to consider before drafting the respond, well here you go with 8 dos and don’t when replying to customer negative reviews:

 - Do respond promptly – keeping bad reviews unanswered for more than 48 hours has an impact on your reputation.
 It’s best to at least acknowledge all negative reviews as soon as possible.
+Future customers will make note of this.

 - Don’t take it personal – your team works hard to make every customer experience a good one, but mistakes happen.
 It’s best not to get emotional and keep your response professional.
+It is vital to your online presence.

 - Do show compassion – not only should you acknowledge negative reviews but express empathy and care when responding to show that you are a brand that cares about all customers.
+You want this customer to turn into a happy customer in the future.

 - Don’t point blame – sometimes customer expectations are unrealistic but avoid pointing that out and never point blame at anyone including your staff.

 - Do investigate if it’s a fake review – unfortunately some reviews are designed to intentionally harm a brand so look for unnatural language and general accusations that you know are not common for your restaurant.
 If you suspect a fake review, report it to the review site.
+Fake reviews can be a challenge for your online presence.

 - Do share the review with your team – restaurant staff need to understand the issues raised by a genuine negative review but make sure to also explain that you are only sharing the bad review for learnings and to get better at serving your customers better.
+It is your team's job to create a positive experience and reduce any angry customer.